greyscalepress/map-of-floss/NOTES.markdown

 * VLC - VideoLAN is an organization based in France.
 The project was started by students at the École Centrale Paris. http://www.videolan.org/legal.html
 * BlueGriffon - project leader is Daniel Glazman.
+* Ekiga - "Ekiga was initially written by Damien Sandras in order to graduate from the Université catholique de Louvain.
+It is currently developed by a community-based team led by Sandras."

 ## Germany: